-Sensations, on the other hand, bring us away from our suicidal thoughts and directly into the present moment.
+Sensations, on the other hand, move us away from our distress and directly into the present moment.
 And no matter how awful the past or how much we fear the future, most of us can manage living through just this now moment.

 Try a ‘sensation experience’ right now.
 Breathe deeply several times, relaxing your shoulders.
 Then try to notice five visual details around you.
 Followed by a sound, a taste, a touch feeling, a smell.
 How do you feel?

 Other ways to use sensation to counter thought include:

 *Be careful not to make suicidal thoughts worse by choosing negative sensory experiences such as alcohol, drugs, bingeing on sad music, and overeating.

 The best technique here is mindfulness.
 Now used by many therapists, it is proven by research to help with anxiety, depression, and PTSD.
 Even just ten minutes a day can see your suicidal thinking start to lessen.

 You can learn for free with our easy-to-read Guide to Mindfulness.

 This is not at all about ‘being positive’ (which is useless and offensive advice when we feel depressed).

 It’s about not letting suicidal thoughts trick you into a limited perspective of who you really are, and what possibilities actually exist for you, and about finding a glimmer of the you that is free from such thoughts.